 wasmtime

-supports the component
+supports the component model and wasi:

 WASI is designed with capability-based security principles, using the facilities provided by the Wasm component model.
 All access to external resources is provided by capabilities.

+command-line flag.
 Take a look at rust-test-read-file.

 cargo run --release --package portal -- --allow-read "./public"